hermonochy/Rescueland/The Planet File.md

 **Leader:** The planet's leader or its political system

 **Power Status:** Each inhabited planet is assigned a military power ranking from 1 to 6,000,000,000.
+This may not align with the army size, as some ships are more powerful than others.

 **Army Size:** Total count of military personnel

 - **Interceptors:** Number of interceptors
 - **Battle Ships:** Number of battle ships (includes pocket destroyers)
-- **Darkfighters:** Number of dark fighters (includes grey and lightfighters)
+- [**Darkfighters:**](./The%20Technology%20of%20Rescueland%2C%20Computerland%20and%20it's%20surrounding%20Planets.md#darkfighters-greyfighters-and-lightfighters) Number of dark fighters (includes grey and lightfighters)
 - **Ground Force:** Total number of foot soldiers

 *Note: Rarer ship types have been excluded.*